Louise Littlewood

 Louise Littlewood is an Australian politician and was a member of the Australian Capital Territory Legislative Assembly representing the multi-member electorate of Brindabella for the Liberal Party.
 Littlewood was elected following a recount of ballot papers to fill a casual vacancy resulting from the resignation of Tony De Domenico in the third ACT Legislative Assembly.
 Littlewood was sworn into the Assembly on 18 February 1997.
-Littlewood contested the 1998 ACT general election, however, was unsuccessful in retaining her seat.
+Littlewood contested the 1998 ACT general election; however, she was unsuccessful in retaining her seat.